toufa123/mamias_2020_bak/documentation/DOCKER-INFO.md

-redis (optional)          | Redis server ftps (optional)           | FTP server (vsftpd) maildev(optional)    | Maildev with easy web and REST interface for mailing phpmyadmin (optional)     | Tool written in PHP, intended to handle the administration of MySQL over the Web
+redis (optional)          | Redis server ftps (optional)           | FTP server (vsftpd) maildev(optional)    | Maildev with easy web and REST interface for mailing pgAdmin (optional)     | Tool written in PHP, intended to handle the administration of MySQL over the Web

 The `app/` directory will be mounted under `/app` inside `app` container.